HOME WISE Uranium Project > Mining & Milling > Issues > New Uranium Mining Projects - Canada > Saskatchewan >

 The Canadian Nuclear Safety Commission (CNSC) held a one-day public hearing (Nov.
 1, 2007) on the application by Cameco Corporation for an amendment to its Cigar Lake construction licence to extend the expiry date for an indeterminate period.
 On Dec.
 3, 2007, CNSC announced the approval of a license amendment for two years.

 > Download Record of Proceedings, including Reasons for Decision, Dec.
-3, 2007 external link (PDF)
+3, 2007 (PDF)

 Second water inflow will delay Cigar Lake mine construction by at least a year